wireapp/brand/text/glossary/index.md

 {: #application} ~~application~~ → (specific client)
 : Potentially confusing term that couples Wire platform with client apps.

+{: #archive} archive
+: Archiving a conversation removes it from the conversation list and moves it to the archive.
+Archived conversations can be restored to the conversation list with the [unarchive](#unarchive) command.

 {: #audio-message} audio message
 : Record a brief sound clip and send it in a conversation.